 Linux has support for popular USB drives including some of the latest ones.
 These usually get added.

-You can get some third-party drivers that are ports of the main drivers your hard drive comes with to allow seamless integration.
+You can get some third-party drivers that are ports of the main drivers your hard drive comes with to allow seamless integration in case if it does not work.

 Availability of Support for Certain Features